 Although we will never know what killed this poor little 17-year-old pup, the dog had pre-existing conditions.
 It is highly possible that stress, lack of specific veterinary medical attention or pre-existing conditions — or any combination of these risk factors — could have caused the dog to die under such strenuous circumstances.

-There is another positive dog in Hong Kong, a healthy 2-year-old German Shepherd, showing no symptoms, according to officials.
+Finally, there was another positive dog in Hong Kong, a healthy 2-year-old German Shepherd, who showed no symptoms, according to officials.
 Only time and extensive sampling and testing will tell us more about human-to-canine transmission of COVID-19.

-Can I get COVID-19 from my dog or cat?
+Can I get the COVID-19 illness from my dog or cat?

-While it is most likely that the COVID-19 virus came from a wild animal in China, there is no evidence, according to the CDC and the World Health Organization (WHO), that pets can spread the illness the way it is spread from human to human.
+Unknown.
+While it is likely that the COVID-19 virus originated from a wild animal in China, there is no evidence, according to the CDC and the World Health Organization (WHO), that pets can spread the illness the way it is spread from human to human.

-The CDC says, “There is no reason to think that any animals including pets in the United States might be a source of infection with this new coronavirus.”
+The CDC has said, “There is no reason to think that any animals including pets in the United States might be a source of infection with this new coronavirus.”

-In other words, if your dog sneezes on you or licks your face, the experts strongly believe you can’t get this virus from that as you would human-to-human contact.
+In other words, if your dog or cat sneezes on you or licks your face, the experts strongly believe you can’t get this virus from that as you would human-to-human contact.

 You are continually being told to wash your hands and don’t touch your face in order to protect yourself from contracting the virus.
-Please be cautious and wash your hands after touching your pets, particularly in an infected household.
+Please be cautious and wash your hands after touching your pets.

 Are canine and feline coronaviruses different from the COVID-19 virus?